About Community Health Worker

 • Health 110: Health impacts of Incarceration.
 3 units

-NOTE: Students who enrolled in the CHW Program before the Fall of 2020 have Catalog Rights, and may choose to complete the courses that were required for a certificate at the time of their enrollment.
-If you have questions about Catalog Rights, please contact the CHW Program Coordinator or Health Education Department Chair
+NOTE: Students who enrolled in the CHW Program in earlier years may have Catalog Rights, and may choose to complete the courses that were required for a certificate at the time of their enrollment.
+If you have questions about Catalog Rights, please contact the CHW Program Coordinator or Community & Public Health Department Chair.

 View Requirements in College Catalog